numbfall/faiz-hugo-cms/site/content/projects/_index.md

 image: /img/facebook-collage.webp
 intro:
   blurbs:
+    - image: /img/illustrations-school.svg
+      text: >-
+        A well equipped school runs under the umbrella of Faiz-e-Aam welfare trust.
+Children receive free primary education, course books, uniforms, and snacks.
+This school is registered as Mount Hira, and provides value-based moral education to children along with formal studies.
     - image: /img/illustrations-vocational.svg
       text: >-
         We have initiated skill development programs for ladies from slum areas